Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: MIRI observations and data calibration

 \section{MIRI observations and data calibration}

-MACS1149-JD1 was observed with MIRI on the 28th of April and the 12th of May 2023 as part of the MIRI European Consortium guaranteed time observations (program ID\,1262).
-The observations are composed of MIRI imaging (MIRIM, \citealt{Bouchet+15}) and integral field spectroscopy using the Medium Resolution Spectrograph (MRS, \citealt{Wells+15,Argyriou+23}).
+MACS1149-JD1 was observed with MIRI on the 28 April and 12 May 2023 as part of the MIRI European Consortium guaranteed time observations (program ID\,1262).
+The observations are composed of MIRI imaging (MIRIM; \citealt{Bouchet+15}) and integral field spectroscopy using the Medium Resolution Spectrograph (MRS; \citealt{Wells+15,Argyriou+23}).
 The MIRIM observations were performed using the F560W filter covering the rest-frame optical at $\sim$\,0.55\,$\mu$m.
 It has a total on-source integration time of 2675 seconds using the FASTR1 readout mode.
-The observational setup consists of a 4-point dither pattern, and 2 integrations of 120 groups each.
-The MIRIM F560W observations are calibrated with version 1.11.1 of the JWST pipeline \citep{bushouse_pipeline} and context 1100 of the Calibration Reference Data System (CRDS).
+The observational setup consists of a four-point dither pattern and two integrations of 120 groups each.
+The MIRIM F560W observations were calibrated with version {1.12.3} of the JWST pipeline \citep{bushouse_pipeline} and context {1188} of the Calibration Reference Data System (CRDS).
 In addition to the general procedure, our data calibration process includes additional steps to correct for striping artifacts and background gradients (see \citealt{Alvarez-Marquez+23-SPT,Perez-Gonzalez+23a} for details).
 The final dithered F560W image has a pixel size of 0.06$\arcsec$.